Facts about Jesse Owens

 Jesse Owens Biography

-Owens got the name “Jesse” when a teacher misunderstood his initials, J.C… He was the first American to win four track and field medals in one Olympics… His father was a sharecropper and his grandfather a slave… Owens was a star sprinter at Ohio State University… The 1936 Olympics also featured a more controversial Ohioan, Stella Walsh.
+Jesse Owens got the nickname “Jesse” when a teacher misunderstood his initials, J.C… Jesse Owens married his high school sweetheart, Minnie Ruth Solomon, in 1935, and they remained married until his death in 1980.
+They had three daughters: Gloria (born 1932), Marlene (b.
+1937) and Beverly (b.
+1940)… Jesse Owens was the first American to win four track and field medals in one Olympics… His father was a sharecropper and his grandfather was a slave… The 1936 Olympics also featured a more controversial Ohioan, Stella Walsh.